prophile/typ-report/sections/evaluation.md

 implemented in Chapter\ \ref{chap:impl} (described in Section\
-\ref{sec:stateAuto}), my implementation can be seen as a generalisation of `netwire` since `netwire`'s wires can be constructed with arrow transformers and using the Kleisli arrow of the underlying monad as a basis.
+\ref{sec:stateAuto}), my implementation can be seen as a generalisation of `netwire` since `netwire`'s wires can be constructed with arrow transformers and using the Kleisli arrow of the underlying monad parameter `m` as a basis.

+The `s` parameter is the type of times.

 \begin{figure}
 \begin{lstlisting}